Skip to content

 The most important ones are:

-• Make the first motor beep (helps with identifying motors):
+• Make a motor connected to to FMU output pin 1 beep (helps with identifying motors)

 dshot beep1 -m 1